W3Layouts/gatsby-starter-delog/README.md

 * You can create, edit, update and delete like any CMS

 ### Editing Meta Data
-Inside you Netlify CMS admin, `Settings > Config` or you can got to `site-meta-data.json`.
+Inside you Netlify CMS admin, `Settings > Config` or you can go to `site-meta-data.json`.
 Here you can edit following details
 * Title
 * Description
 * Site URL
 * Homepage Title
 * Homepage Description
 * W3Layouts Contact form domain verification key
-  * Follow the steps [W3Layouts Contact form](https://w3layouts.com/articles/introducing-contact-forms-for-static-websites/) instructions and grab domain verification key (for example: xxxxxxxxxxxxxxx_Domain_verify) then past it as value for [w3l_dom_key](https://github.com/W3Layouts/gatsby-starter-delog/blob/109b93b42385238da52cf46e8e80d8a77730e42d/gatsby-config.js#L18) in `gatsby-config.js` file in your project.
+  * Follow the steps [W3Layouts Contact form](https://w3layouts.com/articles/introducing-contact-forms-for-static-websites/) instructions and grab domain verification key (for example: xxxxxxxxxxxxxxx_Domain_verify) then past it as value for [w3l_dom_key](https://github.com/W3Layouts/gatsby-starter-delog/blob/17921abf2cc56d2b78efda642079c339201fae11/site-meta-data.json#L9)

 ### Add Google Analytics
 Change `trackingId` in `gatsby-config.js` at `gatsby-plugin-google-analytics` plugin

-I hope you build a great website with Delog.
+I hope you will build a great website with Delog.
 If you like it please spread the word, Feel free to contribute and raise a pull request :)

 For issues,feedback on enhancement or sharing your new awesome website built with delog.
-[Create New Issue](https://github.com/W3Layouts/delog/issues/new) Here
+[Create New Issue](https://github.com/W3Layouts/gatsby-starter-delog/issues/new) Here

 ### Roadmap
 We are maintaining future task in [Github Project](https://github.com/W3Layouts/gatsby-starter-delog/projects/1), even though most changes are instantaious.
 We try keep them posted here.